saravanaappdev/Apnabasket-react-native-app/README.md

-# ApnaBasket
+# ApnaBasket React Native App
-React native mobile application
+A grocery app called ApnaBasket is developed using React Native.